 "https://matrix.org/_matrix/client/r0/rooms/YOUR_ROOM_ID/send/m.room.message/$(date +%s)"

-Tip: For easier Matrix bot development, consider using libraries like matrix-nio (Python) or matrix-bot-sdk (JavaScript).
+Tip: For easier Matrix bot development, try using libraries like matrix-nio (Python) or matrix-bot-sdk (JavaScript).

 Official Documentation: Matrix Client-Server API Specification